ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### C. Fetch the List of Titles based on a Language Code

-On receiving a request to fetch Title Details with the input parameters (Language Code) the system fetches all the Titles with all the attributes for the Language Code Received
+On receiving a request to fetch Title Details with the input parameters (Language Code), the system fetches all the Titles with all the attributes for the Language Code Received

 1. Validates if all required input parameters have been received as listed below for each specific request